CUSTOMER ANALYTICS2025-11-12

 He may then take a test and continue his journey.
 This customer journey map illustrates the different steps along a customer's path.

-It does not show where a customer starts the journey.
+It does not indicate where a customer begins their journey.
 The end of the customer journey is when the customer decides to buy the product.

 How to Create A Customer Journey Map

-Your buyer persona should be an amalgamation of your customers’ needs and wants.
+Your buyer persona should be a comprehensive representation of your customers' needs and wants.

 To create a successful buyer persona, you need to understand what the customer wants and needs before you sell them anything.